csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 ## Further details

 - The template documents and input excel files are located beside the controller Excel file.
-- Save the output documents into a subdirectory with the name of the advisor ("Konzulens neve") which is made filesystem friendly.
 - Clear GeneráltHallgatóiLista before populating it.
 - You can assume that worksheet headers are already present in row 1 in all Excel files and worksheets.
 - In case any error occures, show a detailed error message so that the user knows how to fix it and stop the procedure.
 - Use worksheet and column header names for identifying them.
 - No data validation is required.
 - Close all Excel files except the controller one after processing.
-- Filesystem friendly strings: use the following method to convert any string (like student name) to be filesystem friendly.
-Remove whitespaces and convert accents and special characters to english letters.
-Use PascalCasing, so for example "Csorba Kristóf" should be converted to "CsorbaKristof".
 - If any of the mentioned Excel files or worksheets inside them is missing, show a detailed error message and stop the macro.

 # [GenerateDocuments] Generate the documents